LeagueSandbox/GameServer/README.md

 # Project policies
 * Line length should be 120 characters maximum whenever possible (use Editor Guidelines plugin for a ruler)
-* No StyleCop warnings should be present in new code
-* No pushing/committing to master—all changes must go through pull requests
-* Don't merge your own pull requests—get someone else to review/merge it
+* Pull requests must be approved before they can be merged
 * Pull requests should not be merged before the build has passed
     * If the build fails, ping the pull request creator and tell him to fix it
 * Files and folders in `PascalCase`
 * JSON dictionary keys in `PascalCase`
+* Keep the code as simple and clear to read as possible
+* Each separate feature should be developed in their own branch
+* Commits should be in logical small pieces
+* Pull requests should be kept as small as possible, generally one feature per pull requests
+    * Instead of submitting one huge pull request with 3 features, submit each feature individually

 # C# guidelines
 * Function names in `PascalCase`